School community success stories

 Events that reach out to the community

-PTAs share their accounts of inspiring initiatives that weren't just about making a profit
+PTAs share their stories of inspiring initiatives that benefitted their local communities too

 A guide to class reps